 1. Portugal

-Getting back to the UK is easy, with flights being quick and cheap, and the motorway network is one of the best in Europe.
-Unlike other European countries that require expats to take a new driving test, in Portugal, you can simply swap your UK driver’s licence for a Portuguese one.
+Getting back to the UK is easy, with flights quick and cheap, and the motorway network is among the best in Europe.
+Unlike other European countries that require expats to take a new driving test, in Portugal, you can swap your UK driver’s licence for a Portuguese one within your first two years of residency.

-Plus, the locals themselves are warm, welcoming, and most speak English, which makes settling in easy.
+Plus, the locals are often warm and welcoming, and most speak English, which makes settling in easy.

 2. Malta